Carol Channing: Early life

-Channing publicly revealed her African-American ancestry in 2002.

 Channing majored in drama and dance at Bennington.
 She would entertain every Friday night.
 During her junior year, she began trying out for acting parts on Broadway.
 After playing a small part in the revue, The New Yorker noted her performance: "You'll be hearing more from a comedienne named Carol Channing."
 The inspiration she received from that brief notice made her decide to quit school.
 However, it was four years before she found another acting job.
 During that period, she performed at small functions or benefits, including some in the Catskill resorts.
 She also worked in a Macy's bakery.

 Career

 Stage

 Channing was introduced to the stage while helping her mother deliver newspapers to the backstage of theatres.
 (Note: We went through the stage door alley (for the Curran Theatre), and I couldn't get the stage door open.
 My mother came and opened it very well.
 Anyway, my mother went to put the Monitors where they were supposed to go for the actors and the crew and the musicians, and she left me alone.
 And I stood there and realized – I'll never forget it because it came over me so strongly – that this is a temple.
 This is a cathedral.
 It's a mosque.
 It's a mother church.
 This is for people who have gotten a glimpse of creation and all they do is recreate it.
 I stood there and wanted to kiss the floorboards.)

 Her first job on stage in New York City was in Marc Blitzstein's No for an Answer, starting January 1941, at the Mecca Temple (later New York City Center).
 She was 19.
 She moved to Broadway for Let's Face It!, where she was an understudy for Eve Arden, who was 13 years older than Channing.
 Much later, in 1966, Arden was hired for the title role in Hello Dolly! in a road company when Channing left to star in the film Thoroughly Modern Millie.
 Channing won the Sarah Siddons Award for her work in Chicago's theatres in 1966 (Eve Arden won the next year).

 Finding roles that suit the strange and wonderful charms of Carol Channing has always been a problem to Broadway showmen.
 She looks like an overgrown kewpie.
 She sings like a moon-mad hillbilly.
 Her dancing is crazily comic.
 And behind her saucer eyes is a kind of gentle sweetness that pleads for affection.